BrooksLabUCSC/flair/README.md

 ```

 #### <a name="append"></a>Appending counts to a psl
-To use the standalone [scripts](#scripts), the counts matrix can be appended to the isoforms from `flair collapse` after quantification.
+To use the standalone [scripts](#scripts) such as `diff_iso_usage.py`, the counts matrix can be appended to the isoforms from flair-collapse after quantification.
 Please note that these scripts are made for pairwise comparisons, and the counts are appended in the order they appear in `count_matrix.tsv`.
-For differential isoform expression analysis between multiple samples with replicates, proceed to `flair diffExp`.
+For differential isoform expression analysis between multiple samples with 3 or more replicates, proceed directly to flair-diffExp after flair-quantify.

 **Inputs:**</br>
-(1) `isoforms.psl` from `flair collapse`, `count_matrix.tsv` from `flair quantify`, and `output.psl` output file.
+(1) `isoforms.psl` from flair-collapse, `count_matrix.tsv` from flair-quantify, and `output.psl` output filename.

 **Usage:**
 ```sh